arshem/PHPMafia/README.md

-# phpwolf
+# PHPMafia

 ## What is this?

-phpwolf is an IRC bot written in PHP, allowing users to play the popular Werewolf game.
-This implementation of wolf is very similar to [wolfbot-new](http://code.google.com/p/wolfbot-new/), and takes upon many of the same features.
+PHPMafia is an IRC bot written in PHP, allowing users to play the popular Werewolf game.
+This implementation is originally from gluxon/phpwolf, but coded towards the folks at irc.snoonet.org #Mafia

 ## What is Werewolf?